iambrainstorming/iambrainstorming.github.io/src/chapters/what-would-we-gain-from-eliminating-national-fiat-currency.md

 Demurrage is the cost associated with owning or holding currency over a given period.
 It is sometimes referred to as a carrying cost of money.

 Shivarthu is not a demurrage currency.
 Users are taxed at a certain percentage, but it doesn't depend on how long you hold the currency.
 The tax rate remains the same whether you hold it for a year or just a few months.
+A token can be inflationary, but you [receive rewards for staking or holding it](https://www.reddit.com/r/Polkadot/comments/ij5ect/comment/g3bhut1/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button), which cancels out the devaluation caused by inflation.

 **Problems with demurrage currency:**